-Non-journalism units (includes required minor): 72 units
+Non-Journalism units (including the required minor): 72 units

 Note: A minimum of 43 upper division units must be completed for the degree (including upper division units required for the major, general education, electives, etc.).
 A student can complete this major yet not attain the necessary number of upper division units required for graduation.
-In this case, additional upper division courses will be needed to reach the required total.
+In this case, additional upper-division courses will be needed to reach the required total.